Draw

 Time and again people say “But I can’t draw”.
 I think drawing can do such a lot to enrich life that nobody should miss out.
 And it’s not about being good at drawing.
 It’s about drawing to do yourself good.

-So take part in the very first Drawing For Wellbeing Day this February, and get ready, get set, and draw!
+So look out for the second Drawing For Wellbeing Day next February, and get ready, get set, and draw!

 Isobel, MEDLEY